 UCSB Student Carillon Recital

-As part of the 50th Anniversary Carillon Recital Series, students from UCSB University Carillonist Wesley Arai's studio will present a recital from the carillon in UCSB's Storke Tower on Sunday, November 24, 2019 at 10 am.
+Students Junyu Deng, Emily O'Mahony, Julia Ong, and Jay Yin from UC Santa Barbara University Carillonist Wesley Arai's studio will present a recital from the carillon in UC Santa Barbara's Storke Tower on Sunday, November 21, 2021 at 10 am PT.
 Listeners are encouraged to bring a blanket or lawn chair to sit on the grass outside the tower during the recital.

 This an in-person event.
 This event is free and open to the public.